Clawrence005/bamazon-mysql-storefront-2/README.md

 - Chalk
 - Table

-~## [Click here](https://drive.google.com/file/d/1Dt1Ds9Y2sGi4SZffwq3Vv4DRcR4KoXeP/view) to watch a video on how to navigate the Bamazon App~
+~[Click here](https://drive.google.com/file/d/1Dt1Ds9Y2sGi4SZffwq3Vv4DRcR4KoXeP/view) to watch a video on how to navigate the Bamazon App~
-## Will be adding a GIF soon.
+ Will be update a GIF soon.

 ### The Customer Portal ###
 Customer Options: